thegoodstuffshack/asm-in-asm/README.md

 ### HOW TO RUN
 - using Make with qemu: ```make && make run```
 - or: ```nasm -f bin boot.asm -o test.bin && qemu-system-x86_64 test.bin```
-- or compile then then boot from usb on computer
+- or compile and then boot from usb on computer